 You may be asked to wait for a short period of time while the radiologist examines the scans to make sure the images are clear.

 The CT scan is not painful.
 You may have some discomfort or pain from lying still during the test.
 This may be because of recent surgery or injury.
-The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort or pain.
+The technologist will use all possible comfort measures and do the scan as quickly as possible to reduce any discomfort or pain.

 If contrast dye was used during your procedure, you may be watched afterward for any side effects or reactions to the contrast dye.
 These include itching, swelling, rash, or trouble breathing.